 Smoking is detrimental to a good night’s sleep

-A recent survey conducted by Sunday, revealed smoking impacts sleep adversely.
-Majority smokers have difficulty sleeping and most of the times their quality of sleep is considerably poor.
+A recent survey conducted by Sunday revealed smoking impacts sleep adversely.
+Majority of smokers have difficulty sleeping and most of the time their quality of sleep is considerably poor.
 Also, the more the number of cigarettes inhaled the less chances of a deep sleep.
 All these signs are a wake-up-call to the smokers seeking help for good sleep.
-First and foremost they need to realize, they have to stub this nagging habit, for overall well being.
+First and foremost they need to realize, they have to stub this nagging habit for overall well being.

-Scientists have linked smoking of cigarettes to the onset of several diseases such as cancer, heart disease, routine infections, anxiety and depression.
-While the toxic chemicals and heavy metals consumed during smoking are to blame for these destructive health risks, nicotine -- the substance that makes smoking so addictive -- is often disruptive to another aspect of health entirely: Sleep.
-Smoking regularly can wreak havoc on the body's natural sleep routine, and some of that damage cannot be undone.
+Scientists have linked smoking of cigarettes to the onset of several diseases such as cancer, routine infections, heart disease, depression and anxiety.
+While these destructive health risks are the result of heavy metals and toxic chemicals consumed during smoking, nicotine - the substance that makes smoking so addictive - is often troublesome to another aspect of health: Sleep.
+On the body’s natural sleep routine smoking can wreak havoc, and some of that damage cannot be cured.

 Smokers wake up more frequently during the night

 Researchers have found that smokers sleep more lightly on a regular basis than non smokers.
 The non smokers experience more restorative, deep sleep.
 Restless sleep doesn’t allow the body to function and restore itself as well, hence subjecting the body to many a long term problems.